 Who needs an LEI code in India?

 All legal entities that take part in financial transactions on a global scale need an LEI code.
 In India, RBI introduced LEI first through the guidelines issued in June 2017 for participants in the OTC derivatives market.
 In November, RBI extended LEI for large corporate borrowers.
 In June 2020, the Insurance Regulatory and Development Authority of India issued a circular for insurers to obtain LEI.
 Since then, RBI has regulated multiple guidelines regarding the LEI code.
-There are more than 90,000 companies including NGOs, Trusts, and Societies who have an active LEI code in India.
+There are more than 90,000 companies, including NGOs, Trusts, and Societies, that have an active LEI code in India.
 Read more here.